WandZhong/oracles/README.md

 The executable are in the project root directory (oracles)

+### Repeatable builds, CI

+For CI, to make sure that dependencies are with sync you should always `install-deps`:

+	make install-deps build

 #### Building using Docker

 We provide consistent environment to build the applications using Docker containers.